Pyromaanisorsa/DiceRollers/README.md

 - CombatManager: manages turn flow and order, also every action goes through this manager
 - GoDiceManager: starts the local TCP-server to connect GoDice locally and communicate with it
 - GridManager: manages game board and tiles states, also helps abilities by giving list of targetable tiles based of abilityData parameters + abilityShape component

+EnemyAI
+- Very simple currently: either moves closer to player until in range of their single ability or uses their ability to attack.
+- Future proofing: enemy's have instance of enemyBehaviourAI class that could be implement to affect their decision making eg. fear or anger value.

 ## 🧩 Running the game
 1. Clone the repo and open the Unity project.